carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/patterns/sections/CardSection/README.md

 > 💡 Don't forget to import the card-section styles from
 > [@carbon/ibmdotcom-styles](https://github.com/carbon-design-system/ibm-dotcom-library/blob/master/packages/styles).

-#### Feature Flags

-To utilize the following features, set the following variable's to `true` within your `.env` file or your application build settings.

 ## Props

 | Name      | Required | Data Type | Default Value | Description                                                                                                                                                             |